-Jeniris was born and raised in Carolina, Puerto Rico.
-She is a licensed, board certified music therapist and clinical educator with a passion for humanitarian work.
-She holds a master's degree in Human Development and Psychology from the Harvard Graduate School of Education, and a bachelor's degree in Music Therapy from Berklee College of Music.
-Fluent in 4 languages and proficient in over 10 musical instruments, she has pioneered international service learning trips and presented at numerous conferences across the U.S., Central America, and the Caribbean.
-Jeniris is part of a dynamic team of clinicians at Hands in Harmony, a nonprofit organization offering Neurologic Music Therapy services to Rhode Island and southern Massachusetts.
-She served as Vice President-Latin America for the 2019-2020 cycle and is the current President of the Latin American Music Therapy Network.
+Born and raised in Puerto Rico, Jeniris is an educator and licensed, board certified neurologic music therapist with clinical experience in various fields including intensive care, special education, prematurity, neurological conditions and humanitarian aid.
+Jeniris holds a master's degree in Education from Harvard University with specialization in Human Development and Psychology, as well as a Bachelors in Music Therapy from Berklee College of Music.
+Fluent in 4 languages and proficient in over 10 musical instruments, Jeniris has organized community service trips and presented at conferences throughout the United States, Central America, and the Caribbean.
+Currently, Jeniris is part of Hands in Harmony, a non-profit organization that offers Neurological Music Therapy services to the states of Rhode Island and Massachusetts in psychiatric and medical hospitals, educational centers and in the field of early intervention.
+Jeniris also teaches clinical guitar methods for music therapy students at the University of Rhode Island and is President of the Latin American Music Therapy Network.

 Lic.
 Cecilia Di Prinzio

 Lic.
 Cecilia Di Prinzio lives in Argentina and graduated in 1997 with a degree in Music Therapy from the Universidad del Salvador, Argentina.
 She has clinical experience in older adults, especially Parkinson's disease.
 She is a member o the WFMT.
 As well as she conducts meetings for stress management, and especially conducts research on teacher stress, she participates in the music therapy community as a speaker at scientific conferences.